adamlaho/chemistry-app-test/README.md

-# 🎈 Blank app template

-A simple Streamlit app template for you to modify!
+# 🎈 Built with Python, the Interactive Chemistry App demonstrates how easily engaging apps can be created.
+Generate random 2D Lewis structures, explore a dynamic periodic table, and view 3D ball‐and‐stick molecules for an interactive introduction to computational chemistry.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)